Chat, teams, channels, & apps in Microsoft Teams

 Office 365 URLs and ports

 Organizations that maintain fine-grained control of their internet traffic should read Office 365 URLs and IP address ranges for an up-to-date list of the URLs, IP addresses, ports, and protocols that must be correctly configured for Teams.
 Microsoft is continuously improving the Office 365 service and adding new functionality, which means the required ports, URLs, and IP addresses may change over time.
 We recommend that you subscribe via RSS to receive notifications when this information is updated or changed.
-At a minimum, make sure you've opened the ports listed above in Deployment prerequisites.
+At a minimum, make sure you've opened the ports listed above in Chat deployment prerequisites.